How To Create A Winning Video Ad: The Complete Step By Step Guide!

 Want to learn how to create highly effective video ad campaigns?
 FREE training coming up!

-I hope this little introduction on video advertising has sparked your imagination and got you excited to get started!
+I hope this little introduction to video advertising has sparked your imagination and got you excited to get started!

 But like I said, there’s a LOT more to talk about when it comes to building effective video ad campaigns.